GDPR means big changes for all businesses

-Control - Customers will get more control over their personal information.
+Control - Users will have more control over their personal information.
 It should be easy for them to change, view and remove information.
-Customers will have the right to port all their data from one company to another.
-They will also have the right to be forgotten, which requires companies to delete people's personal data when asked to.
-Currently, some marketers charge customers to access the information they hold on them, the new law means your customer can access their information free.
+Customers will have the right to port all their data from one company to another and they will also have the right to be forgotten, which requires companies to delete people's personal data when asked to.
+Currently, some marketeers charge customers to access the information they hold on them, the new law means your customer can access their information free of charge.

-Inform - You are required to keep your customers informed of everything that happens to their data.
-You must be clear on what will be done with their data.
-As well as this, you must inform your customers if your company suffers a breach/if your customers have been hacked.
+Inform - You are required to inform users of everything that will happen to their data.
+As well as this, you must inform your customers if your company or subcontractor suffers a security breach and if your user records have been hacked.